 About

-In 2025, I received the PhD Distinction Award from the Department of Civil and Environmental Engineering at the University of Canterbury, in recognition of outstanding doctoral research.
-In 2023, I was the Judges’ Choice Award winner at the QuakeCoRE Annual Meeting Lightning Talk competition, following a Runner-Up placement in 2022.
+My research has been recognized with the 2025 Outstanding Paper Award from the Earthquake Engineering Research Institute (EERI) and the PhD Distinction Award from the Department of Civil and Environmental Engineering at the University of Canterbury.
+In 2023, I was the Lightning Talks Judges’ Award Winner at the QuakeCoRE Annual Meeting.

 My research has been highlighted by the Natural Hazards Commission Toka Tū Ake, which has provided financial support for our work: